-Barbosa is frequent contributor to ATHICA group exhibitions; this is her first solo exhibition for ATHICA, for which she was selected by the ATHICA Exhibitions Committee to be featured in ATHICA’s Solo Duo Trio series, which provides opportunities for individual artists to exhibit their work at ATHICA and its satellite location, ATHICA@Ciné.
+This is Stone-Collins’ first solo exhibition for ATHICA, for which she was selected by the ATHICA Exhibitions Committee to be featured in ATHICA’s Solo Duo Trio series, which provides opportunities for individual artists to exhibit their work at ATHICA and its partner location, ATHICA@Ciné.

 About the Artist

 Alice Stone-Collins is an artist living in Atlanta, GA where she is a faculty member at Georgia Gwinnett College.
 Alice earned her MFA in studio art from the University of Tennessee and has exhibited her work regionally and nationally.
 She has been a resident artist at KMAC (Kentucky Museum of Art and Craft) based out of Louisville, Kentucky and the David and Julia White Artist Colony in Ciudad Colon, Costa Rica.
 Alice has been featured on Studio Break and The Artists Mother Podcast and her work published as the cover art for Aurora, The Allegory Ridge Poetry Anthology.
 She was also a finalist for the Jean-Claude Reynal Scholarship among other honors and awards.

 Domus Domus is sponsored in part by The James E. and Betty J. Huffer Foundation, The Georgia Council for the Arts, and The National Endowment for the Arts.